 The next process of filtration that the RO purifier has is UF.
 It is a type of hollow fibre membrane through which water is forced to pass leaving the impurities behind and delivering pure and clean water.

+Step 5.
 Post Filter (Activated Carbon Filter)

 Before the water finally gets filled in the storage tank, it passes through the post-carbon filter.
 The filter helps in removing any remaining contaminants that slip through the membrane and make it completely pure and fit for consumption.